bgoonz/Documentation-site-react/blog/express.md

 -   Middleware functions are functions that have access to the request object ( `req`{.language-javascript}), the response object ( `res`{.language-javascript}), and the `next`{.language-javascript}
-    function in the application’s request-response cycle.
+    function in the application's request-response cycle.
     -   The `next`{.language-javascript} function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.